 - Employed by or contracted to a non-Malaysian entity.

-- Minimum annual income of $24,000 (USD) or Malaysian equivalent.
+- Minimum annual income of $24,000 (USD) for digital and IT roles, or $60,000 for the expanded non-IT/non-digital role categories.

 - Malaysian-accepted health insurance.